ivmarchuk/ssn-generation/README.md

-# In progress :)

 # ssn-generation
-Example of program that generates and validate a defined by user number of unique PESEL codes
+Example of program that generates and validate a defined by user number of unique PESEL codes.